whitmell/video-upscaling-workflow/src/README.md

 ## Command Reference

 ### Chapters
 Splits a video file into individual videos using embedded chapter data.
-Extracted videos are named using the title in the chapter data and stored in the same directory.
+Extracted videos are named using the title in the chapter data and stored in the same directory under the chapters/ subdirectory.

 Arguments:
 - video_file: path to video file